metamorph-inc/matlab_wrapper/README.rst

 MATLAB Data Type Conversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenMETA uses the Python `OpenMDAO <http://www.openmdao.org/>`_
-framework to execute PETs.
-Since the data passed between analysis
+Since the data passed between Components is managed by Python,
-blocks is managed by Python, the table below describes the conversions
+the table below describes the conversions
-that occur when data is passed into or out of a MATLAB Wrapper block.
+that occur when data is passed into or out of a MATLAB Wrapper Component.

 =========================  ======================  =========================
 Python                     to MATLAB               to Python